Ylianst/MeshCentral/docs/docs/meshcentral/SSLnletsencrypt.md

 To check letsencrypt is working properly please use https://letsdebug.net/

 Also make sure you have port 80 open and pointing to your meshcentral server, IT WILL NOT work if port 80 isnt open and it HAS to be port 80.

+You can read more about Letsencrypt and meshcentral [[https://ylianst.github.io/MeshCentral/meshcentral/#lets-encrypt-support]] here